Cherry Chocolate Chunk Muffins

 Because these use fresh fruit, they don’t last as long at room temperature as say, a chocolate muffin.
 These are best consumed within 4 days of baking when stored at room temperature.

-Tips and Tricks for Cherry Chocolate Chunk Muffins
+Tips and Tricks for the Best Cherry Chocolate Chunk Muffins

 - No cherry pitter?
 No problem!
 To pit a cherry, push a plastic straw through the stem hope of the cherry until the pit pushes out the other side.